 Working in an industry as diverse as IT, you have probably noticed the cultural and mental differences between people from different countries.
 That is why running an offshore development team can pose a number of challenges.
 To set up an efficient software development process, you will have to tackle existing communication barriers and overcome any challenges that may arise resulting from the cultural differences between team members.
 For this reason, we have decided to compile a comparative analysis of the mentalities and cultural specifics of workers in the most popular locations for software development.
+We also created a buyer's guide to outsourcing to Ukraine in case you want to get a wider perspective.
 Here are some of our observations.

 Why Hire Ukrainian Developers?
 Ukrainian Mentality and Labor Laws

 Ukrainians are known to be hardworking.
 In addition to this, they are considered very creative when it comes to finding ways to complete a given task before a deadline.
 Their outside-of-the-box thinking and outstanding technical skills often result in major benefits for a business.
 It is true to say that Ukrainian developers prefer working smarter, not harder.